U.S. Route 50 in Indiana: Route description

 US 50 heads east-northeast from Bedford towards Brownstown, passing through farmland and woodland as a two-lane highway.
 The route has an intersection with SR 446 and SR 235.
 After SR 235 the road passes through mostly farmland with a few houses.
 The highway passes through a concurrency with SR 135, before entering Brownstown.
-In Brownstown the routes has an intersection with SR 250.
+In Brownstown the routes have an intersection with SR 250.
 From Brownstown the route heads northeast towards Seymour, passing through rural farmland with a few houses.
 US 50 enters Seymour and becomes a four-lane undivided highway, passing through commercial and residential properties, parallel to a CSX Railroad track.
 In downtown Seymour, the highway becomes a four-lane highway with a center turn lane and it has a short concurrency with SR 11.
 The route leaves downtown Seymour heading east passing through commercial properties and having an interchange with I–65 (coincidentally also numbered Exit 50).
 East of the interchange the road has an intersection with US 31 and the roadway narrows to a two-lane highway.

 The highway leaves Seymour and heads northeast towards North Vernon, as a two-lane highway passing through farmland.
 The route bypasses North Vernon to the north on a road built in two sections in the 2010s.
 The road leaves the North Vernon area heading northeast towards Versailles, passing through farmland.
 The route passes just north of the Jefferson Proving Ground.
 West of Versailles, the highway begins a concurrency with US 421.
 The concurrency enters Versailles, heading southeast passing residential properties.
 US 421 turns south ending the concurrency, while a concurrency with SR 129 begins.
 The two routes head east leaving Versailles and entering the Versailles State Park.
 East of the state park the concurrency with SR 129 ends when SR 129 heads due north and US 50 heads southeast.